Oslandia/lopocs/README.md

 ### Morton indexing

-Once you have patchs of points in database thanks to PDAL, you have to compute a Morton for each one of them:
+Once you have patchs of points in database thanks to PDAL, you have to compute a Morton code for each one of them:

 ```
 $ psql pc_airport